 This book is a combination of an autobiography, daily devotional and collection of poems in one.
 Intended to be appreciated by the reader for it's poetic and anointed value, rather then a source of heavy spiritual insight.

-Press play to hear - "Who's will be done"
+Press play to hear - "Who Can Voodoo You?"

 Compassion of Christ World Mission